-Narcotics affect pain centers at the spinal cord and in the brain.
+Opioids affect pain centers at the spinal cord and in the brain.
 They can control even severe pain.

-Narcotics may cause side effects such as constipation, nausea, itching, headaches, and in rare cases, breathing problems.
+Opioids may cause side effects such as constipation, nausea, itching, headaches, and in rare cases, breathing problems.

-Let your health care provider know if you have any side effects.
+Let your healthcare provider know if you have any side effects.